microsoft/workshop-library/nlp-tensorflow/README.md

 - Sample generated strings during training to check for correctness

-## Quiz or Code Challenge
+## Quiz

 Verify your knowledge with [a short quiz](https://docs.microsoft.com/learn/modules/intro-natural-language-processing-tensorflow/6-knowledge-check?WT.mc_id=academic-56322-alfredodeza)

 ## Next steps

-There are other Learn Modules for Tensorflow that are grouped in [the TensorFlow fundamentals Learning Path](https://docs.microsoft.com/learn/paths/tensorflow-fundamentals/?WT.mc_id=academic-56322-alfredodeza)
+There are other Learn Modules for TensorFlow that are grouped in [the TensorFlow fundamentals Learning Path](https://docs.microsoft.com/learn/paths/tensorflow-fundamentals/?WT.mc_id=academic-56322-alfredodeza)

-## Optional Transfer Knowledge activity
+## Optional Transfer Knowledge Activity

 In this workshop you used pre-trained models which may yield limited results.
 Try using other data sources to train your own model.
+What can you discover?

 ## Feedback